A guide to payment optimization

 Finessing your checkout experience can take time.
 But it’s time worth investing.

-Reduce declined payments.
-Work closely with your client success manager to understand the “why” behind the data.
+- Reduce declined payments.
+Work closely with your client success manager to understand the “why” behind the data and to prevent chargebacks.

 We’ve given you a number of suggestions here, based on our experience supporting our clients.
 We recommend that you pinpoint one or two tactics that you think could make the most impact on your customers’ checkout experience.
 Then build on those foundations.